gisikw-slides/use-git-like-a-boss/slides.md

 # Centralized Versioning
 <img src='images/centralized.png'/>

-# Use Git Like a Douglas Reynholm
+# Use Git Like Douglas Reynholm
 <img src='images/reynholm.png'/>
 This is very important.
 I have a vital meeting to attend, and I've just shot myself in the leg.